digipolisantwerp/auth_aspnetcore_deprecated/README.md

 The first step is to authenticate the user (1).
 Depending on the enabled schemes this is done using a jwt token or a cookie.
 After authentication, the permissions for the user are set as claims on the user principal.
 This is done in a claims transformation step (2).
-The permissions for the user are requested to a Policy Desision Point (2a) and can be cached.
+The permissions for the user are requested to a Policy Decision Point (2a) and can be cached.
 The final step is the authorization for the requested resource.
 In this step the required permissions for the resource are checked against the permissions from the user.
-If the user is not authorized to acces the resource the request will return with an Http status code of 401 (UnAuthorized).
+If the user is not authorized to access the resource the request will return with an Http status code of 401 (UnAuthorized).
 It is still possible to allow resources to anonymous users using the **AllowAnonymous** attribute.
-If the user is not authenticated it will result in an empty user principal containing no claims, thus authorization will fail for resouces that requires permissions.
+If the user is not authenticated it will result in an empty user principal containing no claims, thus authorization will fail for resources that requires permissions.

 ### Request flow